SpenceKonde/megaTinyCore/megaavr/extras/Ref_Tuning.md

 Connect the tinyAVR to your computer and ISP programmer, make sure it has something that doesn't set the tuning pin as output (ex, bare minimum or blink).
 Connect the ground terminal on the scope to Arduino ground, and, 1kHz terminal to tuning pin, and upload the tuning sketch.

-## Future tuning sketch
+## Automatic Self Tuning

+Setting: A classroom full of programmers and arthropomorphised peripherals are attending a boring class taught by one of those professors who lost the plot a while back droning on about tuning the internal oscillator....
 *Using a timebase to tune from is - of course - inconvenient.
 It's tantalyzing, because we are just so close to not needing that.
 Consider that the chip starts reasonably well tuned (at room temp, they're usually within 1%, and always close enough for UART).
 With the internal HF oscillator's factory cal, plus - from the SIGROW - the factory cal error term (on the 2-series parts, this is often on the just one or two parts per 1024 - truly a miracle of technology).
 That means that we alreadty have a known frequency reference.
 If we only had some independent timebase to compare that with, even a terribly inaccurate clock could be used - as long as it was stable (in terms of frequency) over the duration of a calibration cycle (which is only around 10 seconds), we could work out it's frequency from the internal clock at factory cal, and then the internal oscillator could be set to every calibration value possible and compared to that to figure out the appropriate value for the calibration to all the target speeds, just like the normal tuning sketch....
 Now... uhh...*

 *Excuse me, Mr. Clock in the back, would you please sit down.
 Everyone else, pay attention, there's a lot of potential here.
 As I was saying - the dream would be for there to be some second independent oscillator on the chip... especially if there were some convenient way to prescale it down to something like the timescales I showed us earlier - 1 kHz, 500 Hz... or even slower - that could totally transform the experience of tuning a modern AVR!
 I say - this can be a reality some day, we must just look inside ourselv--**Hey!
 Stop!
 What are you doing?
 Put that down!
 I'm serious, Clock, knock that off rig-- OW! mmmmphh*** **CRASH**tinkle.... *thud*

 *My name's Clock, and - unlike a certain instructor - I value yer Time, and I specialize in keeping it Real...
-I've got just what you need, right here....* (((to be continued)))
+I've got just what you need, right here....*

-My idea here is simple: Run RTC from internal 32kHz oscillator.
-This is inaccurate, but I believe it to be reasonably stable.
-Pipe it to the event system via ASYNCCH3 for 1-series or any odd channel for the 2-series (0-series parts and their owners are S. O. L. here - as usual for those low budget parts - because one of the ways in which the 0-series `EVSYS` is gimped is that, lacking async channels 2 and 3 while having the exactly same list of peripherals for the channels it does have, it can't use the divided PIT signals as event generators.
-What's rather hard to believe, in light of how much worse they are just to save 7 cents on the same-flash-size versions, or 15 cents on a 1607 vs a 3216) supply of the 0-series seems to be virtually nonexistent - everyplace is talking about ship times next summer, while 1-series parts, even the QFN ones that seem to be the hardest to get right now, have estimated ship dates from distributors before year-end), PIT/64 should be around 512 Hz.
+The idea here is simple: Run RTC from internal 32kHz oscillator.
+This is inaccurate (if you have a crystal, it's not, rich kid), but pretty stablle stable.
+Pipe it to the event system via ASYNCCH3 for 1-series or any odd channel for the 2-series (0-series parts and their owners are S. O. L. here - as usual for those low budget parts.
+I hope we don't have any of those here today, we dun like your kind round these parts, you hear me?
+The 0-series is strictly inferior and can't selftune!
+So if you're a 0-series, get out of here, I'm not talking to your kind. *several sadfaced 0-series parts slink out of the classroom with tears in their eyess* Because, ya see here one of the many ways ways the 0-series `EVSYS` is gimped is that, lacking async channels 2 and 3 while having the exactly same list of peripherals for the channels they do have... they donnt got no PIT output channels.
+So they can't use the divided PIT signals as event generators.
+It's a little hard to imagine who'd save 7 cents tops at that kinda cost isn't it?
+What I never got was way there was always so many of em around, takin our precious die space!

+Anywey, so Let's turn on the RTC and turn on the PIT!
+PIT/64 should be around 512 Hz

-Use a TCB in frequency measurement input capture mode, clocked from the system clock.
-You will expect that the chip will be running very close to 16 or 20 MHz immediately after system reset, and so the expected ccmp values should be 31250 or 39063 (16,000,000 or 20,000,000 divided by 512).
-Adjust that by a factor of (sigrow correction)/1024 to find the true expected value.
+Now grab a type B timer (not yer millis timer you fool!
+Who let you into this class?)
+Set that for requency measurement input capture mode, clock it from 'da system clock.
+Now you gonna be runnning very close to 16 or 20 MHz immediately after system reset and init_clock(), and so the expected ccmp values should be 31250 or 39063 (16,000,000 or 20,000,000 divided by 512).
+Adjust that by a factor of (sigrow correction)/1024...
+"I'm a 2-series they don't give us our osciullator error during factory cal anymore!
+"Well OBVIOUSLY if you don't have a OSC ERR value in yer sig, you keep good enough time without it, so quit braggging."
+Now to find the true expected value,.
 Average a few captures (I'd, say, accumulate a power of 2 number of samples in an unsigned long and rightshfit the appropriate number of times - or leftshift the expected value that many times).
 Your sample will likely be within a percent or two of the expected, and now it's simple math to derive the frequency that the RTC is actually running at.
-You can now determine how many system clock cycles the TCB would count for the desired tuned speed, and adjust the calibration value until you pass through that.
-An example will be added that implements the tuning process (like in megaTinyTuner now) in this way, assuming it works as well as I expect, and manage to get through it without being thrown out the window by a rogue peripheral... again...
+You can now determine how many system clock cycles the TCB would count for the desired tuned speed, and just step through each cal value, time it a few times, until you find what you're looking for.
+And unlike that doddering fool who rambles up here every day, I've got the code you need right here!
+[SelfTuning example](../libraries/megatinycore/examples/SelfTuning/SelfTuning.ino)

+Okay!
+Class dismissed, let's hit the beaches, I heard them AVR double-D's are there! (cheers as students leap up)

+*As Mr. Clock struts towards the door a dog barks in the distance.
+Mr. Clock's expression turns to one of terror...
+He does a 180 and runs for the window himself, but before he can get there he is tackled by a huge, vicious dog*

+"It looks like someone wasn't paying attentione when I was talking about the windowed watchdog timer - which is the perfect way to return to controlled opperation after a wild pointer, unintentional infinite loop or..." looking at Mr. Clock, still pinnned by the watchdog " a misbehaving peripheral......
+Remember, using the widnow lets you reset if WDR is issued to late **OR too early** And might I note that I don't belive Mr. Clock actually tested that code...
+Now, where was I.....

+Right.....
+*Using a timebase to tune from is - of course - inconvenient.* (the class starts over to a chorus of groans throughout the room)

+### SelfTuning From Internal 32kHz Oscillator
+This is less accurate than a cryststal.
+Connnect a serial adapter to Serial, and open your favorite serial terminal (wwhich hopefully isn't the wretched serial monitor).
+Use UDPI to upload SelfTuning.ino without modification, with speed set to 20 MHz Internal.

+Within under a minute the oscillator will be tuned based on it's default turning value after correcting for the oscillator error (except on 2-series, where internal oscillator error isn't in the sig row and 0-series which can't compile the sketch at all).
+Unless you have disabled debug output, you will get a play-by-play accounting of the process.

+Switch selected clock to 16 MHz and repeat the process.

+This will overwrite anything you had stored in the last 12 bytes of the USERROW.

+### SelfTuning from external watch crystal.
+Connect a serial adapter to the alternate serrial pins  (since the default ones now have a crytal on them).
+Otherwise, proceed as avoce.

+Once the tuning is complete, you may disconnnect the crystal and it's loading caps if they are not needed. (the loading caps are of such low value that they don't *need* to be removed)

+### SelfTuning Caveats
+* Using a crystal requires a 1-series or 2-series part.
+* Not using a crystal will not be as accurate as an external timebase or crystal.
+* Layout of the crystal pins must be done very carefully!
+* Avoid being thrown out the window by malfunctioning peripherals.